zx-explorer/zx-explorer.github.io/_pages/about.md

 # 🔥 News

+- **2025.12**: Honored to receive [Outstanding Teaching Assistant Award](https://mp.weixin.qq.com/s/Esu36IaaQX1toLzvidCd2w) of Tsinghua University!!!
+- **2025.12**: Honored to be supported by **China Association for Science and Technology’s Young Elite Scientists Sponsorship Program** (Doctoral Student Special Project)!!!
+- **2025.11**: Awarded the **Third Prize** in the 4th Tsinghua Medicine x Engineering Competition (Translation Track) as the Project Leader for our work on Earable Sleep Management (one of only **7 winning teams out of 52**)!!!
+- **2025.10**: Honored to receive the Tsinghua Friends — Qidong Talent First-class Scholarship!!!
 - **2025.09**: I will serve as a Student Volunteer (SV) at [Ubicomp'25](https://ubicomp.hosting.acm.org/ubicompiswc2025_wp/).
 Feel free to reach out in Espoo, Finland 🇫🇮!!!
+- **2025.07**: &nbsp;🎉🎉 Two paper have been accetped by [IMWUT 2025](https://ubicomp.hosting.acm.org/ubicompiswc2025_wp/)!!!
 - **2025.01**: Honored to become a **Visiting Scholar** at CMU (honored to be hosted by [Prof. Justin Chan](https://scholar.google.com/citations?user=dpyzXwMAAAAJ))!!!
 - **2024.11**: Awarded the **First Prize** in [Ubiquitous Intelligent Sensing Technology Innovation Application Competition](https://mp.weixin.qq.com/s/MtOsxOmLhCCS2es1rDuPRQ) (Top 5).
 - **2024.10**: &nbsp;🎉🎉 Attend [Ubicomp'24](https://www.ubicomp.org/ubicomp-iswc-2024/) and present our work  [The EarSAVAS Dataset: Enabling Subject-Aware Vocal Activity Sensing on Earables](https://dl.acm.org/doi/10.1145/3659616) !!!
-- **2024.09**: &nbsp;🎉🎉 Our dataset paper DreamCatcher: A Wearer-aware Multi-modal Sleep Event Dataset Based on Earables in Non-restrictive Environments is accepted by [Neurips 2024](https://neurips.cc/) as a spotlight!!!
+- **2024.09**: &nbsp;🎉🎉 Our dataset paper DreamCatcher: A Wearer-aware Multi-modal Sleep Event Dataset Based on Earables in Non-restrictive Environments have been accepted by [Neurips 2024](https://neurips.cc/) as a spotlight!!!
 - **2024.09**: &nbsp;🎉🎉 I am awarded **Deng Feng Scholarship** from Tsinghua University!!!
-- **2024.04**: &nbsp;🎉🎉 Our dataset paper [The EarSAVAS Dataset: Enabling Subject-Aware Vocal Activity Sensing on Earables](https://dl.acm.org/doi/10.1145/3659616) is accepted by [IMWUT 2024](https://www.ubicomp.org/ubicomp-iswc-2024/imwut_papers/)!!!
+- **2024.04**: &nbsp;🎉🎉 Our dataset paper [The EarSAVAS Dataset: Enabling Subject-Aware Vocal Activity Sensing on Earables](https://dl.acm.org/doi/10.1145/3659616) have been accepted by [IMWUT 2024](https://www.ubicomp.org/ubicomp-iswc-2024/imwut_papers/)!!!
 - **2023.04**: Attend [CHI 2023](https://chi2023.acm.org/) and present our work [EarCough: Enabling Continuous Subject Cough Event Detection on Hearables](https://dl.acm.org/doi/abs/10.1145/3544549.3585903)!!!
-- **2023.02**: &nbsp;🎉🎉 Our paper [EarCough](https://dl.acm.org/doi/abs/10.1145/3544549.3585903), about efficient cough detection with the interference of bystanders is accepted by [CHI '23](https://chi2023.acm.org/)!!!
+- **2023.02**: &nbsp;🎉🎉 Our paper [EarCough](https://dl.acm.org/doi/abs/10.1145/3544549.3585903), about efficient cough detection with the interference of bystanders have been accepted by [CHI '23](https://chi2023.acm.org/)!!!
 - **2022.09**: My journey at Tsinghua as a Ph.D. student is started!!!
-- **2022.06**: &nbsp;🎉🎉 Awarded **Outstanding Undergraduate Thesis Honor** by Tsinghua University!!!
+- **2022.06**: &nbsp;🎉🎉 Awarded [**Outstanding Undergraduate Thesis Honor**](https://mp.weixin.qq.com/s/45pzmidzvKVf9eHgtrMS7Q) by Tsinghua University!!!
 - **2022.05**: &nbsp;🎉🎉 My first research paper about [cough detection on earables](https://www.sciencedirect.com/science/article/pii/S1046202322001165) has been accepted by [Methods](https://www.sciencedirect.com/journal/methods)!!!

 # 📝 Publications